deshartman/mcp-status-callback/test/README.md

 This directory contains tests for the MCP Status Callback module using the local build.

+## Requirements

+- Node.js 18 or higher
+- An Ngrok account and auth token

 ## Setup

 The tests are configured to use the local build of the module by directly importing from `../build/index.js`.
 This approach ensures that the tests use the local version of the module without requiring any additional setup.